un01s/code-exercises/notes/notes-knapsack.md

 | Obj1 |0 | 0 | 0 | 0 | 0 |
 | Obj2 |0 | 0 | 0 | 0 | 0 |

+How to traverse?
+Need two loops.
+One for objects and the other for knapsacks.

+The order of traverse for 0-1 knapsack (2D dp[i][j]) does not matter.
+Either object-first or knapsack-first is OK.